 I still remember when I was in middle school, my teacher said, 'I went to Sazae-do on my day off.
 It was an interesting building.'

-The Mobius strip?
+A Möbius strip?
 The mystery of the "double helix" that never crosses paths.

-The biggest feature of Sazae-do is that it has a slope (corridor) shaped like a "double helix," similar to the structure of DNA.
+The biggest feature of Sazae-do is that it has a slope (corridor) shaped like a "double helix" similar to the structure of DNA.

 Why was such a complex building constructed?